marcodiiga/marcodiiga.github.io/_posts/2015-07-18-markdown-and-liquid-tags.markdown

 Links are inserted with the usual markdown syntax `[caption](http://link.com)`

+> Quotes are also possible with angle brackets > prepending the sentences

 Mathematical formulas
 =====================
 Mathematical notations and expressions are supported through MathJax